-Upgrading the DFL firmware
+Upgrading the DFL-1000 firmware

-D-Link releases new versions of the DFL firmware periodically.
-You can download the upgrade from our Web site (http://www.D-Link.com).
-You can save this file on your management computer and then use one of the following procedures to upgrade the firmware on your DFL:
+D-Link releases new versions of the DFL-1000 firmware periodically.
+You can download the upgrade from our Web site (local D-Link website).
+You can save this file on your management computer and then use one of the following procedures to upgrade the firmware on your DFL-1000:

-Upgrading the firmware using the web-based manager.

-Upgrading the firmware from a TFTP server using the CLI
+- Upgrading the firmware using the web-based manager - Upgrading the firmware from a TFTP server using the CLI